moodyan/NET-trip-planet/README.md

 1. Budgeting feature where users can keep track of their total budget and how much they plan to spend on transportation, food/drink, and activities.
 This feature would also take the information from user inputted flights and activities and be shown here as part of their budget.
 2. Map view (Google maps API) for each city with markers for activities/lodging.
 3. Flight selector that inputs flight info to their trip (Flight API)
-4. Admin features?
+4. Admin features
 5. Group Trip features (add friend’s email to trip) - this would also add to the budgeting feature to split costs.
 6. Upload documents and profile photo feature
 7. Allows users to edit/delete their account.
 8. Users can choose single-city trip planning

 **TODO:**
-2. Fix activity/lodging dates to dropdown list dates in city
+1. Fix activity/lodging dates to dropdown list dates in city
-3. For activity, create dropdown list for types
+2. For activity, create dropdown list for types
-4. For transportation, different forms based on mode.
+3. For transportation, different forms based on mode.
-5. Shorten names of activities/lodging etc
-7. Add seed data
+4. Add seed data
-8. Add time for transportation
+5. Add time for transportation and activity
-9. Have project actually use my many to many between trips and cities.
+6. Break each city up into days, assign activities and lodging to each day.
-10. DEPLOY
+7. DEPLOY
-11. STYLE

 ## Setup/Installation Requirements